-With Medicare Advantage plans, you have the option to combine coverage into a single plan from a private insurer rather than get original Medicare plus supplemental coverage.
+With Medicare Advantage (Part C) plans, you have the option to combine coverage into a single plan from a private insurer rather than get original Medicare plus supplemental coverage.

 They also have expanded coverage you might get from Medicare supplements, such as lower out-of-pocket costs, prescription drug benefits, dental and vision coverage, and so on.